 LED Key Description

 Orange Trip operation recorded

 Red Element initiated trip

-Green Flashing: Control OK
+Graan Flashing: Control OK

-Solid: Control Error
+Green Solid: Control Error

 White All prior trip operations cleared

-Status Display "Black Box"

-The FAULT INTERRUPTER 1 and FAULT INTERRUPTER 2 orange LED displays indicate whether a fault interrupter has experienced a Trip event initiated by the overcurrent control.
-If more than one fault interrupter has responded to a fault, both LED displays light.
-See Figure 23 on page 25.
+Status Display "Black Box" The FAULT INTERRUPTER 1 and FAULT INTERRUPTER 2 orange LED displays will indicate whether a fault interrupter has experienced a Trip event initiated by the overcurrent control.
+If more than one fault interrupter has responded to a fault, both LED displays will light.
+See Figure 14 on page 19.

-During a Trip event, the FAULT INTERRUPTER LED blinks after passing the minimum pickup level.
-If the current goes below the fault level and the control resets without initiating a trip operation, the FAULT INTERRUPTER LED turns white again.
-If the fault interrupter trips, the LED glows solid orange.
+During a Trip event, the FAULT INTERRUPTER LED will blink after passing the minimum pickup level.
+If the current goes below the fault level and the control resets without initiating a trip operation, the FAULT INTERRUPTER LED will turn white again.
+If the fault interrupter trips, the LED will glow solid orange.
 The appropriate events (pickup, timing, trip, or reset) are logged in the event log.

-The CONTROL ENABLED indicator LED flashes green when the overcurrent control is powered.
-When the control is operating normally, the indicator blinks.
-If the control is in an error state, or a firmware update is being performed, the CONTROL ENABLED indicator LED glows a solid green.
+The CONTROL ENABLED indicator LED will flash green when the overcurrent control is powered.
+When the control is operating normally, the indicator will blink.
+If the control is in an error state, or a firmware update is being performed, the CONTROL ENABLED indicator LED will glow a solid green.
 If the control is displaying solid green when the firmware is NOT being updated, contact your local S&C Sales Office or the S&C Global Support and Monitoring Center at 1-888-762-1100 (or 1-773-338-1000 outside the U.S.) for support.

-The OVERCURRENT CONDITION A, B, and C indicator LEDs show the phase involved with a Phase Overcurrent Trip event, if one has occurred.
-If more than one phase is involved in a Trip event, more than one lamp may be lit.
-The Q and G indicators shows whether there was a control-initiated Trip event in response to a Negative-Sequence "Q" or Ground "G" protective setting.
-If more than one fault interrupter has responded to a fault, more than one lamp lights.
+The OVERCURRENT CONDITION "A, B, and C" indicator LEDs show the phase involved with a Phase Overcurrent Trip event, if one has occurred.
+If more than one phase is involved in a Trip event, then more than one lamp may be lit.
+The Q and G indicators will show whether there was a control-initiated Trip event in response to a Negative-Sequence "Q" or Ground "G" protective setting.
+If more than one fault interrupter has responded to a fault, then more than one lamp will be lit.
 See Table 3 for a key to the overcurrent conditions: